sasgithub/sasgithub/README.md

 ⚡ Strange facts
   - First brain transplant 1968
   - First full body transplant 1971
-  - Research in this are banned by the National Research Act of 1974
+  - Research in this area banned by the National Research Act of 1974